-Sarousch is the new villain and how they ever thought that he could even breathe the same air that Frollo did is beyond me.
+Sarousch is the new villain, and how they ever thought that he could even breathe the same air that Frollo did is beyond me.
 He is a joke.
-Pure and simple.
+Plain and simple.
 Frollo was fueled by lust, hatred and self-righteousness.
 Sarousch is fueled by laughable egotism, vanity and a desire to steal a bell for no reason beyond ‘it’s valuable’.

 Yes.
 It is.
 But it’s also incredibly recognizable and would be impossible to sell on the black market without being caught.
-I know it looks like a crappy bell on the outside, but if someone purchased it, they’d want to display the inside.
+I know it looks like a crappy bell on the outside, but if someone was trying to sell it, they’d want to display the inside.
 That’s the hook of the whole thing.